kimh/locationkit-android-docs/source/index.md

 ### Battery Consumption Safeguards

-Battery consumption is extremely efficient – the SocialRadar SDK averages 1.7% battery consumption per hour, depending on the type of device used.
-If remaining battery power dips below 21%, the SDK pauses until the battery has been charged.
+Battery consumption is extremely efficient – LocationKit averages 1.7% battery consumption per hour, depending on the type of device used.
+If remaining battery power dips below 21%, LocationKit pauses until the battery has been charged.

 ### Transparent operation

-The SocialRadar Location Manager never surfaces dialog boxes, errors or notifications directly to a consumer.
+SocialRadar LocationKit never surfaces dialog boxes, errors or notifications directly to a consumer.

 ### User Insights

 Consumer interest profiles are indexed with match keys, allowing data to be properly analyzed and cross-referenced by app-created user data.
 Match keys include:

- * Device ID (IDFA) – automatically obtained by SocialRadar SDK
+ * Device ID (IDFA) – automatically obtained by LocationKit
- * Home IP address – automatically obtained by SocialRadar SDK
+ * Home IP address – automatically obtained by LocationKit
  * E-mail address – provided by you through an API interface
  * Proprietary user IDs – provided by you through an API Interface